-A discarded artifact may not be reused, even if returned to your hand, unless you re-earn it.
+A discarded artifact may not be reused, even if returned to your hand, unless you reearn it.
 When a card is discarded, all effects on that card end and are not reactivated if the card is retrieved and replayed.
-For example, if a personnel affected by Frame of Mind is killed and discarded, he is no longer affected by Frame of Mind if he is replayed.
+For example, if a personnel affected by Frame of Mind is killed and discarded, they are no longer affected by Frame of Mind if they are replayed.
 (But once per game text may not be used again.)